meghnamandava/PMSI_CS533/README.md

 * We provide a script to run the SPLASH2 benchmarks in the `scripts/` directory.

 # Docker file
-* We also provide a docker environment to replicate the environment we used to carry out evaluation.
+* We also provide a docker environment to replicate the environment we used to carry out our evaluation.
 Please run `sudo docker build -t pmsi .` to build the container with dependencies and PMSI, and `sudo docker run -i -t pmsi` to run.

 # Contact
 * Feel free to contact [us](mailto:amkaushi@uwaterloo.ca) for questions regarding PMSI.